wenceslasdk/data-science-2/README.md

 - install python 3.10.9 by downloading [python for windows], [python for mac] or by using your package manager on linux and make sure that you select both

-> Note: you may be asked during the installation if you want to install luncher for all users and if you want to add python.exe to PATH.
-We recommend doing so but it is not necessary for the steps below.
+> Note: you may be asked during the installation if you want to install launcher for all users and if you want to add python.exe to PATH.
+It is necessary for the steps below to tick 'yes'.

 - check the path of your python installation as above (either 'where' or 'which' commands), you will get a list of paths and the correct one is the one containing python310, i.e. in my case the python.exe file is stored in